Editor’s Note: This study was originally published in August 2018.

 To create our ranking of the best housing markets for growth and stability we looked at data for 359 metro areas.
 Specifically we compared them across the following two metrics:

+We indexed then averaged the two metrics to create our final ranking.
+The metro with the highest average score ranked first, and so on.
 All data comes from the federal housing administration and covers the period from 1993 to 2017.

 Tips for Investing in the Housing Market